2025-2026 Viral Respiratory Disease Updates

-Takeaway: Respiratory illness activity is high, and increasing, in Connecticut and in the FVHD.
+Takeaway: Respiratory illness activity is low, and decreasing, in the FVHD and Connecticut.

 Explore the interactive data dashboards below to further explore trends for COVID, flu, and RSV in the Farmington Valley and in Connecticut.